Extended modal realism: Worlds as points in the modal dimension

 A possible world is a way things could have been.
 According to modal realists like David Lewis, possible worlds are isolated entities.
 They are composed of concrete individuals that are extended in space and time.
 Extended modal realism, on the other hand, understands modality as a dimension similar to space and time.
 In this regard, a world is an index of the modal dimension similar to how a particular moment or point in time is an index in the temporal dimension.
-The analogy to space in time is often used to convey this different understanding of the nature of modality and how this affects the understanding of regular objects.
+The analogy to space and time is often used to convey this different understanding of the nature of modality and how this affects the understanding of regular objects.
 Space is commonly pictured as made up of many regions.
 Spatially extended things, like chairs, trees, or ourselves, are composed of different parts that exist in different regions.
 Often the different parts carry different qualities: e.g. the tree is green on the top and brown on the bottom.
 This could be expressed by saying that the green color is located at some spatial indices occupied by the tree while the brown color is located at other spatial indices occupied by the tree.
 Four-dimensionalism extends these ideas to the temporal dimension.
 The tree as a whole can be pictured as a space-time worm: it is made up of various parts located at different spatial and temporal indices.
 So for example, if we move the temporal index from summer to autumn, the color occupying the top part of the tree changes from green to yellow and red as the leaves change their color.
 Extended modal realism applies this approach also to modality.
 Regular objects are extended not just in space and time but also in the modal dimension.
 This means that some of the parts of the tree belong to the actual world while its other parts belong to possible and impossible worlds.
 Another way to express these ideas is to say that space, time, and modality are relativizers of qualities like colors.